zihesong/7301Assignment/a1/Java8/ReadMe.md

 # Assignment 1 - Part 2 & 3

 ### Part 2:
-Since all the java files have been compiled properly, just run `$ java Java8ParserTest_Part_2 Test.java`.
+Since all the java files have been compiled properly, just run `$ java Java8ParserTest_Part_2 Test.java`
 The result will show all the boolean variables and corresponding line number in `if statement` with `length > 3` and used without `!`.
 #### Result:
 ```